The type of grind you put on your coffee beans makes a difference. Here's how to pair the type of grind with the right coffee-making method.

 - French Press (coarse grind): the squeezed grounds should not stick together.

 - Automatic Flat Bottom (medium grind): some of the grounds should stick together, but most should fall away.

 - Automatic Cone, Gold Cone, and Steam-driven Espresso Machine (medium-fine): most should stick together, but you should still be able to see individual particles easily.

 - Pump-driven Espresso Machine (fine): most grounds should stick together, possibly falling away in clumps, but they shouldn't be so fine they appear to completely melt together.

-- Burr Grinder: grinds beans between two horizontal metal burrs, creating a very even, consistent grind.
+- Burr Grinder: grinds beans between two horizontal metal or ceramic burrs, creating a very even, consistent grind.
 Burr grinders can handle fine to coarse grinds easily, but are especially good for medium-fine to fine grinds, where uniformity in the coffee particles is important.
 This type of grinder is perfect for someone who is grinding for different types of machines.
-The biggest drawback is price–most cost between $45-$100.
+You can find electric or manual (hand-cranked) burr grinders.

 Whether it's freshly scooped beans or ground coffee, it can be stored the same way: